-though divided on how far to criticize the Liberals' cowardice.
-132 More generally, their success in mobilizing a mass petition to Parliament proved to be an exceptional case that underscores the general rule that colonized peoples could not make the same use of a universal constitutional right.
-The absolute number of signatures produced in 1890 was sizeable, but by no means unprecedented, when set against petitions to the Commons from the British Isles.
-The large population of India obscured the difficulties of producing so many petition signatures; while the absolute numbers of educated, urban elites, who formed the core constituency of the Congress, was significant, they faced challenges in broadening their signature lists.
-The literacy rates of India and the UK, according to the 1891 censuses, were approximately 6% and 94%, respectively, although this was not necessarily a barrier to signing petitions in either country, given the possibility of making a mark.
+educated, urban elites, who formed the core constituency of the Congress, was significant, they faced challenges in broadening their signature lists.
+The literacy rates of India and the United Kingdom, according to the 1891 censuses, were approximately 6 percent and 94 percent respectively, although this was not necessarily a barrier to signing petitions in either country, given the possibility of making a mark.
 133 Moreover, despite the acknowledged legality of petitioning Parliament or the crown, colonial officials discriminated against the careers of lawyers and other professionals supporting the Congress, while the Indian police resorted "to open violence against the supporters."
 Since signing depended upon public subscription, the risks of supporting a controversial petition were even greater than those facing workers and tenants in Britain.
 134 In producing an exceptionally large petition from a colonized people, Indian nationalists demonstrated the broader reality that colonized peoples lacked the related privileges that made petitioning a more potent tool in British or settler campaigns.